 Our search strategy started with planning the ideal structure for the website.
 By creating regional pages that featured clinics within that region, we were able to simplify the user journey.
 Searchers could now find the location, open hours and booking process of each clinic.

 The regional website pages proved successful across Organic and Paid Search - two key pillars of our strategy.

-We focused this budget on action orientated searches - for example: “Vaccine station near me” or “Northland Covid vaccine”.
+We then focussed on action orientated searches - for example: “Vaccine station near me” or “Northland Covid vaccine”.